cllebrun/ibm-cloud-platform-handsOn/labs/4.1 Lab IoT - Simulator - Node-RED/README.md

 7. Chose an identification token (8 characters minimum)
 8. Click "Done"

-5. You get your device credentials details, copy these when you get them as you will need them in the next steps.
-Authentication token is non-recoverable.

-        Organization ID
-        Device Type
-        Device ID
-        Authentication Method
-        Authentication Token

 1. Go back to Node-RED, open and modify the inject node to publish events continuously (repeat -> onterval -> every 3 seconds):